seyyadhammadali/DataTables-Codeigniter-3-Library/README.md

 1. **Download the Library**:
    - Clone or download this repository.
-   - Copy `Datalib.php` to `application/libraries/` in your CodeIgniter project.
+   - Copy `Library/Datatable.php` to `application/libraries/` in your CodeIgniter project.

 2. **Configure CodeIgniter**:
    - Ensure the database library is autoloaded in `application/config/autoload.php`: